GovCodex

 • Lower costs from reduced delays

-Cities like Austin and Phoenix report a 35% drop in permit rejections due to AI’s precision.
+Some cities report fewer permit rejections as AI catches formatting and code issues before submission.
 However, AI tools still rely on human oversight for nuanced decisions.

 The Enduring Role of Human Inspectors